netdata/netdata/daemon/README.md

 Using the above, whatever OOM Score you have set at `netdata.service` will be maintained by netdata.

-## netdata process scheduling policy
+## Netdata process scheduling policy

 By default netdata runs with the `idle` process scheduling policy, so that it uses CPU resources, only when there is idle CPU to spare.
 On very busy servers (or weak servers), this can lead to gaps on the charts.